 Are you in person?
 Do you offer Telehealth Sessions?

-I am currently 100% telehealth and plan on offering in-person sessions at my office again this fall.
+I offer telehealth and in-person sessions (my in person sessions are currently offered on Thursdays and Fridays).
 I will continue offering both options for my clients.

 Do you support the LGBTQ+ community?

 Yes!
 Absolutely!
 I work to be supportive, knowledgeable, and inclusive.
 I support the respect, dignity, and equality for all sexual orientations and gender identities.